Analysis of the CP structure of the Yukawa coupling between the Higgs boson and $\tau$ leptons in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Parametrisation of the CP properties of the tau Yukawa coupling

 There is a phase shift between different mixing scenarios such that the difference in \phicp equals two times the difference in \phitt, as given by Eq.~(\ref{eq:DifTauDecayWidth}).
 It is important to note that the distribution of \phicp for the Drell--Yan background is constant; we will exploit this symmetry to reduce statistical fluctuations in the background estimates, as explained in Section~\ref{sec:eventcategorisation}.

 The observable \phicp was originally introduced in the context of \EE collisions~\cite{PhysRevD.33.93,Kr_mer_1994} where the \PGt lepton momenta can be reconstructed and thus \phicp can be calculated in the \PH rest frame.
-In hadronic collisions the momenta of the neutrinos cannot be well constrained, except for the configuration in which both \PGt leptons decay via the \PaoneTHREEP mode to three charged pions.
+In hadronic collisions the momenta of the neutrinos cannot be well constrained, except for the configuration in which both \PGt leptons decay via the \PaoneTHREEP mode to three charged pions---where the momenta of the \Pgt leptons can be further constrained from the reconstruction of the \Pgt lepton production and decay vertices.
 Therefore, the methods for estimating \phicp have been extended and optimised for hadronic collisions~\cite{Berge2014}, as discussed in Section~\ref{sec:decayplanereco}.
 Throughout this document, we will denote the angle between the \PGt decay planes as \phicp, irrespective of the frame in which it is calculated.